makeralchemy/stop-action-movie-maker/README.md

     optional arguments:
-      -h, --help            show this help message and exit -t TIMEDELAY, --timebetweenframes TIMEDELAY
+      -h, --help            show this help message and exit -f FRAMESPERSECOND, --FPS FRAMESPERSECOND
-                            time delay between displaying frames (milliseconds)
+                            frames per second
       -s, --suppressframenumbers
                             suppress display of frame numbers
       -d, --debug           display debugging messages
       -b, --playbackwards   play the movie backwards
-       -1 FIRSTFRAMEREPEAT, --firstframerepeat FIRSTFRAMEREPEAT
+      -a FIRSTFRAMEREPEAT, --firstframerepeat FIRSTFRAMEREPEAT
-                            number of times to repeat the first frame on playback
+                            number of times to repeat the first frame on playback -z LASTFRAMEREPEAT, --lastframerepeat LASTFRAMEREPEAT
+                            number of times to repeat the last frame on playback

 #### Player Usage Examples

-Play a movie named *testmovie* using the default delay between frames of a tenth of a second.
+Play a movie named *testmovie* using the default of tens frames per second.

     $ python stop-action-player.py testmovie

-Play a movie named *testmovie* using the default delay between frames of a tenth of a second and play it backwards (frames played in the opposite order that it was recorded).
+Play a movie named *testmovie* using the default of tens frames per second and play it backwards (frames played in the opposite order that it was recorded).

     $ python stop-action-player.py testmovie -b

-Play a movie named *testmovie* using the default delay between frames of a tenth of a second and play frame 001 ten times (this allows the first frame to be visible longer which is good for the beginning or end of the movie if -b is also specified.
+Play a movie named *testmovie* using the default of ten frames per second and play frame 001 ten times (this allows the first frame to be visible longer which is good for the beginning or end of the movie if -b is also specified.

-    $ python stop-action-player.py testmovie -1 10
+    $ python stop-action-player.py testmovie -a 10

+Play a movie named *testmovie* using the default of ten frames per second and play the last frame twenty times (this allows the first frame to be visible longer which is good for the beginning or end of the movie if -b is also specified.

+    $ python stop-action-player.py testmovie -z 20

-Play a movie named *testmovie* with a delay between frames of half a second (500 milliseconds).
+Play a movie named *testmovie* at 20 frames per second.

-    $ python stop-action-player.py testmovie -t 500
+    $ python stop-action-player.py testmovie -f 20

 Play a movie named *testmovie* and suppress the display of the frame numbers.
 Note: the display of frame numbers can be toggled on and off by pressing the <kbd>f</kbd> key while the movie is playing.